30 Best Practices for Preventing a Data Breach

 - Security cameras

 Each device connects to your network using a communication endpoint called a port.
-Cybercriminals look for risky ports so that they can gain access to your network so you need to know what ports your devices use so that you can secure them.
+Cybercriminals look for risky ports to gain access to your network, so you need to know what ports your devices use to secure them.

 5. Assess risk

-For every identified person, device, and location that stores, transmits, collects, and stores sensitive data, you need to assess the level of risk posed.
-While this may seem easy at first glance, many organizations struggle because as you add more locations, devices, and users to your ecosystem, you also create new risks.
+You need to assess the level of risk posed for every identified person, device, and location that stores, transmits, collects, and stores sensitive data.
+While this may seem easy at first glance, many organizations struggle because adding more locations, devices, and users to your ecosystem creates new risks.

 For example, a standard user who only accesses one on-premise application that contains no sensitive data while in an office might be low risk.
 Meanwhile, a privileged user with elevated access to a cloud-based database storing PII who connects from home with a personal device is a high risk.